-A TikTok or Reels hook has 8 seconds — barely enough room for one line and one melodic shape.
-The prompts below force a loop-safe structure: 8 syllables max, emphasis on syllables 1, 3, 5 so the cadence locks with the cut, and a tempo that fits the platform’s default editor.
-Use them as the seed when you’re producing in Suno for short-form distribution.
+A TikTok or Reels hook gets about 8 seconds — barely enough room for one line and one melodic shape.
+The prompts below force a loop-safe structure: 8 syllables max, emphasis on syllables 1, 3, and 5 so the cadence locks to your cut, and a tempo that fits the in-app editor.
+Paste them into Suno (v5.5, released March 26, 2026) as the style seed when you produce for short-form, and use the platform notes to pick the right template before you generate.

 Best for